vineetTiwari/R_Listing/README.md

-* This is my very rudimentary version of Craigslist.
+* This is my very rudimentary clone of Craigslist.

 * Ruby Version  -2.2.0p0